 Students in Junior High are permitted to leave the school during the noon hour only.
+Parents must approve their child leaving school grounds.
 This privilege can and will be removed if a student is tardy in returning to school for afternoon classes or there are any other issues that come to the attention of school administration.